Amr ibn al-As Mosque (Damietta)

-The Amr ibn al-As Mosque (مَسْجِد عَمْرِو بْنِ الْعَاصِ), also known as the Abu'l-Ma'ati Mosque or Al-Fateh Mosque, is a historic mosque in Damietta, Egypt.
-According to some local sources, it is the second mosque to be built in Egypt, named for Amr ibn al-As, one of the Companions of the Prophet who led the Arab conquest of Egypt.
+The Amr ibn al-As Mosque (مَسْجِد عَمْرِو بْنِ الْعَاصِ), also known as the Abu'l-Ma'ati Mosque, and as the Al-Fateh Mosque, is a mosque in Damietta, Egypt.
+According to some local sources, it is the second mosque built in Egypt, named for Amr ibn al-As, one of the Companions of the Prophet who led the Arab conquest of Egypt.
 It was temporarily the Cathedral of the Holy Virgin during the Crusader occupation of Damietta.

 History

-Rashidun period

 The Arabs under the Rashidun Caliphate successfully conquered Egypt in 642.
 Miqdad ibn Aswad is said to have built a mosque in Damietta, incorporating older Roman-period columns into the structure.
 Bernard O'Kane, professor of Islamic architecture at the American University in Cairo, has expressed doubt that the present-day mosque corresponds to this original mosque.

-Abbasid period

 Damietta was attacked by the Byzantines during the reign of Abbasid Caliph Al-Mutawakkil.
 The mosque was attacked with fire and burnt, but eventually rebuilt after the attacks had been repelled.

-Fatimid period

 The mosque was renovated during the Fatimid rule in 1106.
 The structure was expanded to accommodate more worshippers as well.

-Fifth Crusade
+Crusades

 After the siege of Damietta in 1218–1219, the Crusaders under John of Brienne occupied Damietta.
 The mosque was converted into a cathedral.
 On 2 February 1220, the Feast of the Purification, Cardinal Pelagius renamed the mosque to the Cathedral of the Holy Virgin.
 However, the Crusaders were defeated during the Fifth Crusade, so they surrendered and left Damietta in 1221.
 The mosque was restored to its original function in the same year.

-Seventh Crusade

 In June 1249, the army of the Seventh Crusade besieged Damietta under Louis IX of France.
 The mosque was again converted into a cathedral where religious ceremonies were held.
 In 1250, Louis's son John Tristan was baptized in the cathedral.
 However, the Crusaders lost the Battle of Fariskur which resulted in Louis IX being captured and held hostage.
 Louis was forced to cede Damietta back to the Ayyubids, and the cathedral was abandoned.